line/armeria/site/src/sphinx/client-thrift.rst

               return null;
           });

+    // You can also wait until the call is finished.
+    String reply = future.get();

 The example above introduces a new class called ThriftCompletableFuture_.
 It is a subtype of Java 8 CompletableFuture_ that implements Thrift AsyncMethodCallback_.
 Once passed as a callback of an asynchronous Thrift call, ThriftCompletableFuture_ will complete itself when the reply is received or the call fails.